A universal characterization of noncommutative motives and secondary algebraic K-theory: Introduction

 We note that $\Aut^\fr(T^2)$ is not (equivalent to) a compact Lie group, and so we do not expect that secondary cyclotomic spectra can be defined in terms of classical genuine equivariant homotopy theory \cite{LMS}.
 On the other hand, we expect that they can be defined readily via stratified categories.

 Given a perfect stack $X$, we expect an equivalence

-where $\Perftwo(X) \subseteq \QCtwo(X)$ is the sub-2-category of fully dualizable objects.
+between our proposed definition of $\THHtwo$ and that of \cite{HStwo} (see also \cite{TV2009, TV-caracteres}), where $\Perftwo(X) \subseteq \QCtwo(X)$ is the sub-2-category of fully dualizable objects.
 In these terms, we expect that the secondary Dennis trace map carries a perfect sheaf of stable categories to its \textit{secondary}-\textit{trace}-of-monodromy function on double loops in $X$.
 Namely, given a symmetric monoidal 2-category $\cC$, a fully dualizable object $C \in \cC$, and a pair of commuting endomorphisms $\varphi,\psi \in \End_\cC(C)$, the \bit{secondary trace} is the 2-endomorphism

 of the unit object of $\cC$ \cite{BZNsecondarytraces}, i.e.\! the trace of the endomorphism

 of the endomorphism

 Indeed, secondary traces in $\cC = \St$ are scalars (i.e.\! endomorphisms of the sphere spectrum).\footnote{For instance, in the case that $C = (\Sp^\fin)^{\oplus n} \in \St$, the data of a pair of commuting endomorphisms $\varphi,\psi \in \End_\St(C)$ in the special case that $\psi = \id_C$ amounts to an $n$-by-$n$ matrix valued in finite spectra equipped with endomorphisms, in which case the secondary trace is the iterated trace in the evident sense.} Finally, we expect that the secondary cyclotomic trace should arise from analogous relations enjoyed by secondary trace-of-monodromy functions of perfect sheaves of stable categories.